bankless-academy/bankless-academy/public/lesson/decentralized-exchanges.md

 # ✅ Knowledge Check

-How can you protect yourself while using a reputable DEX you haven’t tried before?
+How can you protect yourself while using a reputable DEX that you haven’t tried before?

 - [ ] By only following URLs provided by a trusted party, and using thoroughly audited smart contracts.